tokiclover/bar-overlay/net-print/cnijfilter/README.md

 Actually the mis-named +drivers USE flag is just pulling in `canonMODEL.ppd` file and a `cifMODEL` binary linked to propriatary blobs (libraries).
-The ppd file is the only usefull file in most cases because unless you are building the latest 3.x0 or 4.x0, `cifMODEL` won`t work at all for old tarball because this vry old binary is linked to very new libpng/tiff...
+The ppd file is the only usefull file in most cases because unless you are building the latest 3.x0 or 4.x0, `cifMODEL` won't work at all for old tarball because this vry old binary is linked to very new libpng/tiff...

 So one could just extract `canonMODEL.ppd` file and put it in `/etc/cups/ppd` and